 Not even devastating floods could keep Ángel from unswervingly moving toward this achievement – safe water for every single person in his district.

 In March 2017, the worst flooding in a lifetime devastated northern Peru, including the district of Cascas where Water For People works.
 The flooding was attributed to the combined impacts of a changing climate and El Niño and many lives in Cascas suffered the effects.
 With inspiring resilience, community members and local leaders in Cascas worked together to rebuild after this terrible and overwhelming disaster.
-To commemorate the flooding a year later, we want to share how three different people in Cascas overcame challenges in the aftermath of the floods.
+To commemorate the flooding, we want to share how three different people in Cascas overcame challenges in the aftermath of the floods.
 Read Doña Maria’s and Don Michael’s stories.